trustoverip/tswg-keri-specification/spec/spec.md

 #### Indexed Signatures

 Cryptographic signatures are computed on the serialization of a KERI data structure.
 The serializations use CESR.
 The signatures are also encoded in CESR and may be attached to the KERI data structure as part of a CESR stream.
 CESR provides special indexed signature codes for signatures that index the signature to the public key inside a key list inside a KERI establishment event message data structure.
 This way, only the indexed signature must be attached, not the public key needed to verify the signature.
 The public key is looked up from the index into the key list in the appropriate establishment event in the KEL.
-CESR also supports group codes that differentiate the type of indexed signatures in the group and enable pipelined extraction of the whole group for processing when attached {{(see CESR spec)}}.
+CESR also supports group codes that differentiate the type of indexed signatures in the group and enable pipelined extraction of the whole group for processing when attached [[ref: CESR]].
 Indexed signatures may be attached to both key event messages and non-key event messages.
 In the case, information about the associated key state for the signature may also need to be attached.
 This is typically a reference to the AID, sequence number, and SAID (digest), of the establishment event that determines the key state.
 In other cases, that latest key state is assumed and only the AID of the signer is required.
 In the former case, where the signature is attached to a key event, the AID may be inferred.

 There are two types of attached indexed signatures: controller-indexed and witnessed-indexed.
 Other information may be required with the attachment the type the type of event to which the signature is attached to which AID the indexed signature belongs.